 - Customers must vacate designated seating areas for older customers and customers with disabilities as requested by RTA operators.

-- Customers may not carry onto an RTA vehicle any item which could cause injury or damage to RTA customers or property, including hazardous materials, except lawfully carried and possessed firearms.
+- Customers may not carry onto an RTA vehicle any item which could cause injury or damage to RTA customers or property, including hazardous materials, except as otherwise permitted by law.

 - Customers must maintain personal hygiene so as not to offend fellow customers.